TaniaAHossain/Loan-Approval-Trends-Insights-from-Financial-Data-Analysis/README.md

 - Semi-Urban areas have the highest loan approvals.
 - Urban areas follow closely, while rural areas have the least approvals, likely due to lower income levels or financial risks.

+# Key Takeaways

+**1. Credit History is the Biggest Factor** – 85.4% of approved loans belong to applicants with a good credit history.
+**2. Loan Amounts Cluster Between 100-200** – Most approved loans fall in this range; higher amounts face stricter approvals.
+**3. Married and Graduate Applicants Receive More Loans** – Marital status and education level positively impact loan amounts.
+**4. Higher Income Leads to More Approvals** – Both applicant and co-applicant income influence loan acceptance rates.
+**5. Self-Employed Applicants Request Higher Loans but Face More Scrutiny** – Salaried applicants are approved more quickly.
+**6. Semi-Urban Areas Have the Highest Loan Approvals** – Rural applicants face lower approval rates due to financial risk factors.
+**7. Men Receive More Loans Than Women** – Gender disparity is evident in approval trends.
+**8. Property Area and Credit History Together Influence Approvals** – Rural applicants with poor credit history have the lowest chances.

+# Conclusion
+Loan approvals are primarily driven by credit history, income, and demographic factors.
+Higher-income, married, and graduate applicants see better approval rates, especially in semi-urban areas, while self-employed and rural applicants struggle with stricter conditions.
+These insights can help financial institutions refine lending policies and risk models.